lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

     </LMTableView>

 ### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMTableView` acts as its own data source and delegate.
-However, in many cases, an application may need to host both static and dynamic content within the same table view, or respond to delegate events such as `tableView:didSelectRowAtIndexPath:`.
-In such cases, the table view controller can register itself as the table view's data source or delegate and forward calls to the table view implementation as needed.
+However, in many cases, an application may need to present both static and dynamic content within the same table view, or respond to delegate events such as `tableView:didSelectRowAtIndexPath:`.
+In such cases, the table view controller can register itself as the table view's data source or delegate and forward calls to the table view implementation as needed. `LMTableView` implements the following methods of the `UITableViewDataSource` and `UITableViewDelegate` protocols:

+    - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView
+    - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section
+    - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
+    - (NSString *)tableView:(UITableView *)tableView titleForHeaderInSection:(NSInteger)section
+    - (NSString *)tableView:(UITableView *)tableView titleForFooterInSection:(NSInteger)section

+    - (BOOL)tableView:(UITableView *)tableView canEditRowAtIndexPath:(NSIndexPath *)indexPath
+    - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
+    - (NSArray *)tableView:(UITableView *)tableView editActionsForRowAtIndexPath:(NSIndexPath *)indexPath
+    - (BOOL)tableView:(UITableView *)tableView canFocusRowAtIndexPath:(NSIndexPath *)indexPath
+    - (UIView *)tableView:(UITableView *)tableView viewForHeaderInSection:(NSInteger)section
+    - (UIView *)tableView:(UITableView *)tableView viewForFooterInSection:(NSInteger)section

 While it is possible for controllers to perform this delegation manually, in most cases it is not required.
-The `LMTableViewController` class discussed later provides default implementations of data source and delegate methods that simply delegate to the table view.
+The `LMTableViewController` class discussed later provides default implementations of these methods that simply delegate to the table view.
 As a result, view controllers that manage an `LMTableView` instance can generally just extend `LMTableViewController` and override the appropriate methods, delegating to the base class as necessary.

 ### Custom Cell Content
-The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
+The `LMTableViewCell` class facilitates the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, `LMTableViewCell` automatically applies constraints to its content to enable self-sizing behavior.

 For example, the following markup creates a plain table view whose single cell contains a `UIDatePicker`.
 The date picker will be automatically sized to fill the width and height of the cell: